-Here you can change the height of the frame:
+Here you can change the height of the header or footer frame:

 At least: This is the default setting.
 The height of the frame is adjusted automatically.
 The more text you enter, the larger the frame becomes.
 The edit box to the right allows you to enter a minimum height, if desired.